zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

         is the type of SSL/TLS protocol (Example: TLSv1.2)
 ### (Optional) Set up logging configuration

-Set up custom logging configuration to .....
+Set up custom logging configuration to have more structured output and better control of logs.

 Create a `logback.xml` file in the `resources` folder and include the `application.yml`.
 Update the `logback.xml` file with following configuration: